tradingstrategy-ai/docs/source/glossary.rst

         A project where the development team or founders decide to maliciously cash out early, not fulfilling their promises and disappear with the investor money.

+        A rug pull is a type of crypto scam in which fraudsters lie to the public to attract funding and quickly run off with investors' digital tokens.
+Developers behind rug pulls often promote their tokens on social media platforms to attract as many retail investors as possible.
+The name comes from the phrase "pulling the rug out" and involves a developer attracting investors to a new crypto project, then pulling away all liquidity.

         `One of the most famous rug pulls is Anubis ($60M taken) <https://decrypt.co/84924/anubisdao-investors-lose-60-million-in-alleged-rug-pull>`_.

     Strategy cycle